ryotayamanaka/call-tree/README.md

 ## Environment

-**Oracle Graph Server 21.1** should be ready with:
+**Oracle Graph Server 21.1** is available in the options below:

-- [RPM](https://www.oracle.com/database/technologies/spatialandgraph/property-graph-features/graph-server-and-client/graph-server-and-client-downloads.html) downloaded and installed (It is included in Oracle Database license)
+- [RPM](https://www.oracle.com/database/technologies/spatialandgraph/property-graph-features/graph-server-and-client/graph-server-and-client-downloads.html) downloaded and installed on your environment, **or**
 - [Marketplace image](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/75067377) launched on Oracle Cloud

 The scripts below are tested on Oracle Cloud Compute instance (VM.Standard2.1 = 1 CPU / 15 GB memory).
 PGX is run in the stand-alone mode (not the server mode) and loading the graph data from files (not from relational database) here.